The Godz (Ohio band): History

 The Godz 1985 album, I'll Get You Rockin, a European release on the Heavy Metal America label did quite well, spawning a hit video of the title track in the UK.
 This activity was followed by Mongolians in 1987, a domestic release on Grudge Records, featuring revamped versions of several tunes from the previous record.
 It turned out to be one of the best-selling independent albums of the year.

-In 1995, The Godz recorded a live show and released as Greatest Hits Live.
+In 1995, The Godz recorded a live show and released it as Greatest Hits Live.
 In 2003, some new Godz material surfaced on the compilation 25 Moore Years.

 In 2019, Mark Chatfield decided to "resurrect" the band based upon its original concept.
 Mark contacted Bob Hill who politely declined but was glad to learn of fans still having interest in The Godz.
 Due to the COVID-19 pandemic, the project was shelved.
 Then, in 2022, Chatfield contacted previous members Eric Mauk (guitar and vocals) and Keith Pickens (drums) and long time friend of Eric Moore - Doug "Sav" Ramey (vocals and bass), and along with Julie Neal (backup vocals) to complete the resurrected The Godz.

 On 22 November 2022, The Godz performed in Columbus, Ohio and have mentioned on the website, social media, and in interviews of a new album being in the works.

+In July 2023, The Godz released their latest CD and vinyl Resurrected that consisted of new material and a live version of Chest Fever, along with announcing new member, Steve Mitchell, to replace the departure of Eric Mauk.

 Glen Cataline, nicknamed "Animal" and drummer on the first two Godz albums, died on April 14, 2019, at age 67.

 Eric Moore died on May 17, 2019, after a long battle with bladder cancer.
 He was 67.

-Terry Evans, who was the drummer on the last Godz album, Last of the Outlaws, released in April 2012, died unexpectedly in May 2019 at the age of 55.
+Terry Evans, who was the drummer on the album, Last of the Outlaws, released in April 2012, died unexpectedly in May 2019 at the age of 55.